hadro/data-analysis-and-viz-examples/readme.md

 [!["NYPL titles in Hathitrust TSNE"][nypl_in_hathi_tsne]](./images/nypl_in_hathi.png)

-Experiment using doc2vec and using just volume titles to experiment with relatedness and potential recommendation engines.
+Experiment using doc2vec and volume metadata to experiment with relatedness and potential recommendation engines.

 [evaluations]: ./images/evaluations_700.png "Pratt 654 Evaluations"